Master of Science in Medical Physics (Online)

-Due to program size constraints, we cannot guarantee that all applications submitted by the Regular Decision deadline will be considered for admission for the applied semester.
+Due to program size constraints, we cannot guarantee that all applications submitted by the application deadline will be considered for admission for the applied semester.
 However, all qualified applicants will be considered for enrollment in the following semester.

 Ready to apply?
 You're in the right place.
 Applications are accepted year-round.